-Unquoted components can be of any PARI type, converted to string following current output format to be processed by void closure_evalvoid(GEN C)
+Unquoted components can be of any PARI type, converted to string following current output format

-I closure whose value is ignored, as in for loops,

-E closure whose value is used, as in sum loops,

-to be processed by void closure_evalgen(GEN C)

-J implicit function of arity 1, as in parsum loops,

-to be processed by void closure_callgen1(GEN C)
+- I inline closure whose value is ignored, as in for loops, - to be processed by void closure_evalvoid(GEN C) - E inline closure whose value is used, as in sum loops, - to be processed by void closure_evalgen(GEN C) - J closure of arity 1, as in parsum loops, - to be processed by void closure_callgen1(GEN C)

+Closures are GEN of type t_CLOSURE.

 A closure is a GP function in compiled (bytecode) form.
-It can be efficiently evaluated using the closure_evalxxx functions.
+It can be efficiently evaluated using the closure_callxxx functions.
+A C function can be converted to a closure by using strtoclosure.